Multi-Functional Chirp Signalling for Next-Generation Multi-Carrier Wireless Networks: Communications, Sensing and ISAC Perspectives: Introduction

 Specifically, chirp signalling is promising for at least the following important research directions: \begin{enumerate} \item \textit{High-mobility communications}.
 Multi-carrier NG systems should support reliable communications at velocities of 1000 km/h or higher.
 In this scenario, legacy orthogonal frequency division multiplexing (OFDM) suffers from the notorious Doppler effect, resulting in frequent loss of synchronization, destroyed subcarrier orthogonality, increased inter-carrier interference (ICI), and degraded bit error rate (BER) performance.
-As a remedy, orthogonal chirp-division multiplexing (OCDM) \cite{10136610} and affine frequency-division multiplexing (AFDM)\footnote{Indeed, OCDM may be regarded as a special case of AFDM by appropriately setting the parameters of the chirp subcarriers.} \cite{10087310} have been proposed, whereby information bits are modulated onto chirp subcarriers to achieve increased diversity order.
-Additionally, AFDM has demonstrated convenient backward compatibility with OFDM, requiring modest modifications to existing OFDM architectures \cite{10087310}. \item \textit{Integrated sensing and communication (ISAC)}: Recently, significant research attention has been dedicated to ISAC under multi-functional wireless systems\footnote{In some literature, localization is also regarded under the ``sensing'' umbrella.
+As a remedy, orthogonal chirp-division multiplexing (OCDM)\footnote{Indeed, OCDM may be regarded as a special case of AFDM by appropriately setting the parameters of the chirp subcarriers.}, {orthogonal time frequency space (OTFS)\footnote{ {As another application of chirp sequences in multi-carrier waveforms, Zak-OTFS can also be realized by invoking generalized DAFT, yielding spread carrier waveforms exhibiting CAZAC properties \cite{11083562}.}} \cite{11083562,mattu2026low}}, and affine frequency-division multiplexing (AFDM)\footnote{ {Let $M$ and $N$ denote the number of delay and Doppler bins in Zak-OTFS, then Zak-OTFS and AFDM may be viewed as unitarily equivalent waveforms \cite{mattu2026low}, when Zak-OTFS is realized by invoking generalized DAFT, we set $c_1 MN, c_2 MN\in\mathbb{Z}$ in AFDM.
+By contrast, under the cases that chirp parameters do not satisfy the above conditions and the generalized DAFT is not utilized, these two waveforms are not unitarily equivalent.}} \cite{10087310} have been proposed, {whereby information bits are modulated onto subcarriers in different domains, and the rapidly time-varying channels are transformed into quasi-static channels associated with sparse structures, yielding better BER performance compared to OFDM.} Additionally, AFDM has demonstrated convenient backward compatibility with OFDM, requiring modest modifications to existing OFDM architectures. \item \textit{Integrated sensing and communication (ISAC)}: Recently, significant research attention has been dedicated to ISAC under multi-functional wireless systems\footnote{In some literature, localization is also regarded under the ``sensing'' umbrella.
 Hence, we consider ISAC in this work for ease of presentation.}.
 By developing a beneficial waveform for ISAC, one can share both the spectrum and hardware of communications and sensing functionalities, hence reducing the cost.
 Given the inherent advantages of chirp signalling in sensing, it is important to design chirp waveforms for ISAC systems \cite{TemizRadarIsac2023}. \end{enumerate}

 Against the aforementioned background, we aim to stimulate further research on air interface design.
 We critically appraise state-of-the-art chirp signalling in sensing, communications, and ISAC.
 Key challenges are identified, compelling solutions are proposed, and promising open directions are discussed.
 While we highlight the capabilities of AFDM in supporting high-mobility communications and ISAC, it should be noted that this paper covers a wider range of chirp signalling from sequences to waveforms.